SOCIAL SIGNALPLAYBOOK

 Frequently Asked Questions

-How have deepfakes been used in recent events?
+How have deepfakes been used in political contexts?

-What measures are being taken to combat deepfakes?
+What legal measures are being taken against deepfakes?

 Works Cited & Evidence